-To benefit from GPU acceleration you will need a CUDA build of NAMD and a recent highend NVIDIA video card.
+To benefit from GPU acceleration you will need a CUDA build of NAMD and a recent high-end NVIDIA video card.
 CUDA builds will not function without a CUDA-capable GPU.
-You will also need to be running the NVIDIA Linux driver version 195.17 or newer (NAMD 2.8b1 released binaries are built with CUDA 2.3, but can be built with 3.0 or 3.1 as well).
+You will also need to be running the NVIDIA Linux driver version 195.17 or newer (released Linux binaries are built with CUDA 2.3, but can be built with newer versions as well).

-Finally, the libcudart.so.2 included with the binary (the one copied from the version of CUDA it was built with) must be in a directory in your LD\LIBRARY\PATH before any other libcudart.so libraries.
+Finally, the libcudart.so.2 included with the binary (the one copied from the version of CUDA it was built with) must be in a directory in your LD_LIBRARY_PATH before any other libcudart.so libraries.
 For example: